akhodakivskiy/VimFx/documentation/options.md

 [public API]: api.md
 [defaults.coffee]: ../extension/lib/defaults.coffee

+### `notifications_enabled`

+Some commands may show a notification, such as the `n` and `N` commands which tell when they wrap around the page, or the phrase you searched for could not be found.
+Set this option to `false` to disable such notifications.

 ### `prevent_target_blank`

 You might have noticed that some links open in new tabs when you click them.